alexxnieto/anatomy-of-culinary-success/README.md

 If a recipe satisfies all three conditions, `quick_easy = True`; otherwise, it is labeled `False`.

 This classification serves as a way to distinguish **simpler, more accessible recipes** from those that are more time-consuming or complex.

 By explicitly marking this subset of recipes, later analyses could explore whether *quick and easy* recipes differ meaningfully in their **average user ratings**, **nutritional values**, or **model fairness** — ultimately helping to reveal how convenience influences perceived recipe quality.

-Below is the final `recipe_ratings` dataframe to be used for the rest of the analysis:
+Below is the final `recipe_ratings` dataframe (with only relevant columns depicted) to be used for the rest of the analysis:

 | name                                 |   minutes |   n_steps | description                                                                                                                                                                                                                                                                                                                                                                       |   n_ingredients |   rating |   avg_rating |   calories |   total_fat |   sugar |   sodium |   protein |   saturated_fats |   carbohydrates | quick_easy   |
 |:-------------------------------------|----------:|----------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------:|---------:|-------------:|-----------:|------------:|--------:|---------:|----------:|-----------------:|----------------:|:-------------|